Honorificabilitudinitatibus

 Honorificabilitudinitatibus (honōrificābilitūdinitātibus, /la/) is the dative and ablative plural of the medieval Latin word honōrificābilitūdinitās, which can be translated as "the state of being able to achieve honours".
-It is mentioned by the character Costard in Act V, Scene II of William Shakespeare's Love's Labour's Lost.
+It is mentioned by the character Costard in Act V, Scene I (Note: The scene in which honorificabilitudinitatibus appears varies from publication to publication.) of William Shakespeare's Love's Labour's Lost.

 As it appears only once in Shakespeare's works, it is a hapax legomenon in the Shakespeare canon.
 At letters, it is the longest word in the English language to strictly alternate between consonants and vowels.

 Use in Love's Labour's Lost

 The word is spoken by the comic rustic Costard in Act V, Scene 1 of the play.
 It is used after an absurdly pretentious dialogue between the pedantic schoolmaster Holofernes and his friend Sir Nathaniel.
 The two pedants converse in a mixture of Latin and florid English.
 When Moth, a witty young servant, enters, Costard says of the pedants:

 O, they have lived long on the alms-basket of words, I marvel thy master hath not eaten thee for a word; for thou art not so long by the head as honorificabilitudinitatibus: thou art easier swallowed than a flap-dragon.